Data-Driven Inference of Physical Devices: Theory and Implementation

 In order to move towards a data-driven approach, we first need to consider a situation somewhat complementary to that of conventional tomography.
 This is done by introducing the set $\mc{S}(\mc{C})$ of correlations compatible with a given channel $\mc{C}$, as follows~\cite{DBB17}

 where each distribution $\{p_{j|i} \}$ in the set is obtained by varying the input preparation $\{\rho_i \}$ and the final measurement $\{\pi_j \}$ (which are hence represented by the wildcard ``$\ast$'').
 The ability to characterize $\mc{S}(\mc{C})$ with respect to any given prior information, that is for all channels in a given set $\mc{D}$ of possible channels, is the necessary prerequisite to perform DD inference within set $\mc{D}$.
-In the next section, we provide such a characterization for a practically relevant set $\mc{D}$ of quantum channels.